A Guide to choosing the right City and Guilds Skill Stage

 Experience required

-If you’ve already completed a City and Guilds Skill Stage 3 or Level 3 in your chosen subject then you can progress onto a Skill Stage 4 course.
+If you’ve already completed a City & Guilds Skill Stage 3 or Level 3 in your chosen subject then you can progress onto a Skill Stage 4 course.
 However, in certain rare cases students can study at this level if they are able to demonstrate that they have the knowledge and experience required.

 Courses at this level provide students with an opportunity to develop their own individual style, experiment with ideas and develop their technical skills to form a collection of work at a professional level.